Sparkling CLI

 sparkling autolink

-Discover and link Sparkling method modules for Android and iOS.
-The CLI scans for module.config.json files in the workspace and node_modules, then updates Gradle/Podfile config and generates registry files.
+Discover Sparkling method modules for Android and iOS.
+The CLI scans for module.config.json files in the workspace and node_modules, then updates the native Sparkling method links and generates Sparkling registry files.
+Host apps also enable the Lynx library Autolink plugins, so non-method Lynx libraries that ship lynx.lib.json can be linked by the Lynx toolchain.

 What it does: